YeonjooSmith/TimeSeriesModeling_Real_Estate_Investment/README.md

 * One-step and dynamic forecasts

 # Requirment
-To be able to execute the codes in the jupyter notebook, make sure to install libraries listed in Importing libraries used in the project section in
+To be able to execute the codes in the jupyter notebook, make sure to install libraries listed in Importing libraries used in the project section in `TitmeSeries_HousePrice_finalDraft.ipynb`

+# Table of Contents